 - The supported refresh rate

-Also note that just because your graphics card’s chipsets supports 4K, does not mean much by itself particularly if you just have an integrated graphics.
-You also need to have the right ports and the right monitor.
+Also note that just because your graphics card’s chipsets support 4K does not mean much, particularly if you just have integrated graphics.
+It would be best if you also had the correct ports and the right monitor.